 - to challenge any decisions made without human intervention (automated decision making).

 We strive to help you exercise these rights by publishing our Data Protection Policy and providing you with our Fair Processing Notice.
 You can access your information by making a Subject Access Request.
 Should you wish your information to be corrected/deleted, its use restricted or to make an objection then you can do so by contacting our Data Protection Officer.

 PA Housing does not make decisions about you automatically.

 If you have further queries or need to complain

 Should you have any further queries on the uses of your information or if you want to make a complaint about the use of your information, please speak to our Data Protection Officer.

 Telephone: 0116 257 6857

-If you are still unhappy with the outcome of your enquiry you can write to:
+If you are still unhappy with the outcome of your enquiry you can contact The Information Commissioner (ICO):

 The ICO's offices will be closed for the foreseeable future.
 We are therefore unable to receive correspondence via post,